theozsnowman/osCommerce-WDW-PV7.0-Pimp-Version-Responsiv/README.md

 - Banner Manager editable with ckEditor
 - Newsletter editable with ckEditor
 - Send E-Mail to customer editable with ckEditor
+- Shop corresponds to Europe/German law
 - Modular Category Page (Template modified to dropdown)
 - Modular Sub Category Page (Template modified to dropdown)
 - Modular Index Page (Template modified to dropdown)
-- Show value in % on a Special product on every content
 - Overlay Images Discount (Turn on/off in the Admin)
 - New presentation of the product images with elevateZoom and fancybox
-- Show the incl/excl Vat Text
+- Show the incl/excl Vat Text at every price (turn on/off in Admin Configuration -> My Store)
+- Show shipping info (turn on/off in Admin Configuration -> My Store)
+- Show discount value in % on a special product (turn on/off in Admin Configuration -> My Store)

 Extensions included
 ===================